ga-wdi-lessons/rails-routing/readme.md

 ![First error](images/first-error.png)

 That's okay.
 You're going to spend the next hour fixing it!

+### TPS: What do we need to change?
+(3/2, 5 min)

-* Spend 5 minutes looking through your application and think about what we need to change in order to accommodate our new routing system.
+* Look through your application and think about what we need to change in order to accommodate our new routing system.
 * Don't worry about solving the problem immediately.
 Start by identifying files we need to change.

-### Bonuses
-If you find yourself moving along faster than my pace, try implementing the following...
-* A third model for Genre that has a `belongs_to` relationship with Artists.
-* There are also some advanced topics included in "Additional Reading" at the bottom of the lesson plan.
-<br><br>

 ### Let's look at `rake routes` again...